WHAT'S MY MESSAGE?

 "The problem is not typically the product but in how the product is talked about.
 Websites and ads don’t sell the product.
 Words and connections to those words sell products. "

-Hi!
-I'm Amy, the president of A2 Sales & Marketing, looking to bring you practical and actionable marketing insight and tips that hopefully you can implement in your business.
 In honor of national home remodeling month, it seems fitting to see if any of your marketing needs a bit of remodeling!
 The marketing space is constantly changing and evolving, however, there is nothing wrong with making sure your message is still in style so that you are not spending dollars to get little or no results.

 Ask yourself: “What is my message?”
 Is it easy?
 Is it repeatable?
 Does your team know the message?
 Do new hires get training on this message?
 How many sales are we missing because the customer doesn’t understand what we sell?